 29 July to 7 August 2015, Nairobi, Kenya

-Concluding Observations on the Combined Periodic Report of Niger (2003-2014 on the Implementation of the African Charter on Human and Peoples’ Rights
+Concluding Observations and Recommendations on the Combined periodic report of the Republic of Senegal on implementation of the African Charter on Human and Peoples’ Rights (2004 – 2013)

-1. The Republic of Niger is a State party to the African Charter on Human and Peoples’ Rights (The African Charter) which it ratified on 15 July 1986.
+1. The Republic of Senegal is a State Party to the African Charter on Human and Peoples’ Rights (the African Charter) having ratified it on 13 June 1982.

-2. The Republic of Niger presented its eighth, ninth, tenth, eleventh, twelfth and thirteenth combined periodic reports in accordance with Article 62 of the African Charter at the 56th Ordinary Session of the African Commission on Human and Peoples’ Rights (The Commission) held from 21 April to 7 May 2015 in Banjul, The Gambia.
+2. The Republic of Senegal presented its combined (8th, 9th, 10th and 11th) periodic report, in accordance with Article 62 of the African Charter, at the 56th Ordinary Session of the African Commission on Human and Peoples’ Rights (the Commission) held from 21 April to 7 May 2015 in Banjul (The Gambia).

-5. These concluding observations outline the positive factors and those that restrict the effective enjoyment of human rights and the areas of concern regarding the respect for human rights in the country.
-The Commission also makes recommendations to the Nigerien government to enhance the enjoyment of human rights in the country.
+5. The present Concluding Observations highlight the positive aspects, factors restricting the effective enjoyment of human rights and areas of concern regarding observance of human rights in the country.
+The Commission further provides recommendations to the Government of Senegal aimed at enhancing the enjoyment of human rights by the Senegalese population.

-6. The Commission commends the delegation of the Republic of Niger for the frank and constructive dialogue that characterized the presentation of this combined periodic report and the information and facts provided in response to the issues raised by members of the Commission.
+6. The Commission commends the Delegation of the Republic of Senegal for the open and constructive dialogue that prevailed during presentation of this combined period report and for the information provided in response to concerns raised by the members of the Commission.